This seems to be one of the unluckiest weeks to draw in the on-call pool

 When there is a large amount of bypass air, Technicians tend to see low suction pressures and start to add refrigerant.
 This will not fix the system!
 In fact, you will likely flood the evaporator and run the chance of slugging the compressor with liquid.
 You must measure the superheat and subcooling to verify proper refrigerant charge.
 Do not fall into the pressure trap.
 Since the air is not traveling through the evaporator, the heat is not being delivered to the refrigerant and therefore cannot absorb that heat.
 This tends to drive the evaporator temperature lower, equaling lower suction pressure.
 If you try to add refrigerant, you could go through an entire 30# cylinder and not change your suction pressure!

-(Submitted by a local MA Contractor)
+Add-on Evaporator with Bypass Air (Submitted by a local MA Contractor) |

 Before spending the time cutting into plenums, redesigning systems, and cursing the installation crew, be sure to set the system up correctly.
 This means 350-450 CFM per ton of airflow (matched to the condensing unit), and an attempt to adjust the refrigerant charge.
 Then, if you find you still have low superheat and low temperature split, start cutting - cursing is really not needed and will not fix a thing!